 New York’s LLC Publication Requirement

-A quick Google search on how to form an LLC in New York will tell you that the state has a very straightforward publication requirement.
+A quick Google search on how to form an LLC in New York will tell you that the state has a very straightforward publication requirement and filing fee structure.
 Many entrepreneurs know about it going in because, while it is mandatory, it’s also one of the most widely unpopular New York LLC laws.

 Where the problem comes in with automated websites like LegalZoom is that clients often mistakenly believe that the publication costs are included in the quoted LLC formation package, when in reality they’re not.
 You’re paying them simply for the paperwork that you could file yourself online with the Department of State.
 When you incorporate through LegalZoom, the publication requirement still falls on you.

 The consequence for failing to comply with the publication requirement is the suspension of your company’s permission to “carry on, conduct or transact any business” in the state.
 Getting a letter from the Secretary of State a year after formation informing you that you’re not authorized to do business comes as a complete shock when you wrongly believed that LegalZoom handled everything for you.
 In short, your attempt to save money at the outset can lead to costly surprises down the road.